 Safety for Kids in Punta Cana

 Safety is always an issue when traveling with children, but the Dominican Republic is relatively safe and easy to travel with kids.
-As compared to other parts of the Caribbean that we’ve been, the DR is rather affluent and most beach towns are relaxed, calm and safe.
+As compared to other parts of the Caribbean that we’ve been to, the DR is rather affluent and most beach towns are relaxed, calm, and safe.
 Only parts of Santo Domingo (being the largest city in the Caribbean) can feel quite dodgy, but stay in the old town and you’ll be absolutely fine.

 Tap water is not safe to drink in the Dominican Republic.
 Some local foods can pose health hazards, just be careful with what you order.
 I know you will not have any problems at all, even at cheap street-side eateries.
 In fact, the best food I had was at a truck stop along the highway from Santo Domingo to the Samana Peninsula — the barbecued pork belly was ridiculously succulent and tender, perfectly matched with rice and bean stew.

 The Dominican Republic has a huge variety of food and restaurants available.
 You’ll find anything from Italian taverns to Japanese sushi joints, American chains (including Denny’s), and big food courts, especially in the resort areas and major cities.
 It won’t be difficult to find something your kids will like.

 If you’re looking for something local though, try Dominican Republic’s staples like fish, barbecued chicken, or deep-fried conch meat with rice and beans.
 Arroz and habichuelas (rice and bean stew) are omnipresent in every local restaurant here, whether it’s an upscale restaurant or a simple eatery.
 A menu del dia (set lunch) at a local restaurant usually costs around 200 pesos.